jkafader-esnet/grafana/README.Live-Panel-Demo.md

 npm run dev
 ```

-9. Errata / Strong proof-of-concept vibes
+9. Errata / Ongoing considerations

-Currently, there are a number of crazy things in here.
+Currently, there are a number of things that still require attention in here.

-- One of them is that we run a proxy in front of grafana that scrapes window.grafanaBootData in a very willy-nilly way (split() abounds).
-I think probably this is the area where we should put this entire thing behind a Go API endpoint.
-This is also very likely where access control will come most directly into play.
-I can't imagine that this is information everyone will want published.

-- Another of them is that we're also going to be proxying CSS.
+- Currently, we're proxying CSS.
 This needs refinement.

-- Yet another of them is that I'm terribly ashamed of requiring a dashboard UID to be compiled directly into the code.
-It's... not great, at all.
-Obviously we can parameterize this into settings, but that doesn't seem good enough either...
-Perhaps a list of available dashboard UIDs from a separate service?
-Again, security probably comes into play here.

-- Speaking of security, there's not really any security to speak of.
-This will have to be brought up to snuff.

-- I brought up the concept of a BFF with Juani surrounding security, that's a whole complex conversation that lives on the current bleeding edge of authentication.
-This is more concept than executed software in most contexts.

-- Even after a couple of coding passes, I don't think entrypoint.ts comes even close to passing linting.
-That's what I get for writing code in plain text.
-This definitely needs cleanup.
+Possibly we should add a known-name target to the build for CSS files?

+- How can we parameterize the Dashboard UID?
+This should definitely not be hard-coded.
+That said, given that dashboard UIDs are generally high-entropy strings, it seems like they are part of a security posture and we should publish a list to non-authenticated users.

+- Currently, the `/api/bootdata` endpoint uses the same security scheme as the application root (`/`).
+This definitely needs more thought and refinement

+- the `/api/bootdata` endpoint currently returns the `Access-Control-Allow-Origin: *` ("allow all hosts for CORS") policy.
+This seems like it should at least be a configurable list of downstream hosts.

+- More conversation is definitely required to refine the approach to security and authentication overall.